 The longest acupuncture session I have seen has been about 30 minutes.
 This fact is often relieving the concerns of most dog owners.
 Through encouragement and companionship, many dogs will successfully experience canine acupuncture without incident in the office.
 But, what are the therapeutic benefits to the dog?

 Following treatment, dog owners report an improvement in the very minor ailments which afflict dogs on a daily basis.
 With condition specific canine acupuncture treatment dogs see a wide variety of benefits.
 These benefits range from dogs suffering from weight control, gastrointestinal complications and even depression.
 Often in as little as one treatment.
 Upon completion of a canine acupuncture treatment session, the relaxation affect may lead to several days of relaxation for your dog.

 Following the initial relaxation response, your dog will show an improvement in activity level.
 This happens within several days of acupuncture treatment.
 For dogs who exhibit more severe ailments, both physical and emotional, the veterinary acupuncturist may suggest more than one treatment.
 Treatment is often on a weekly basis over two to three months.

-Following treatment by the veterinarian acupuncturist, dog owners commonly report immediate relief of the symptoms on which the dog initially required treatment.
-Canine gastrointestinal pain is commonly relieved, dogs suffering from obesity will commonly begin to show improvements in weight management after several treatments and dogs experiencing periods of depression are reportedly running to and fro in the backyard.
-While the cost of canine acupuncture is not slight, most dog owners find the benefits to the family dog’s health far outweigh the cost.
+Following treatment, dog owners commonly report immediate relief of the symptoms.
+Canine gastrointestinal pain is commonly relieved.
+Dogs suffering from obesity will commonly begin to show improvements in weight management after several treatments.
+Dogs experiencing periods of depression are reportedly running to and fro in the backyard.
+While the cost can be massive, most dog owners find the benefits to the family dog’s health far outweigh the cost.